drkz4ck/X2plus/BladeDetails.md

 These are listed roughly from worst to best according to the "Official Community Blade Tier List" videos in [this playlist](https://www.youtube.com/playlist?list=PLxTTNkdGoNpoFeHTkje_172d7mNYg7-y-)

 **General changes:**
-- Nerfs avoided as much as possible.
-The focus is to improve lesser blades.
-Broken Blades will be forever broken
-- [ ] Aggro Up Blade art activates more often and draws more aggro
 - [ ] Aiming to improve aggro reduction skills; If they really can't be helped, then changing them altogether
 - [ ] BitBall Blades, except for Crossette, now have a party-wide buff or support skill
 - [ ] Added +1000% to counterspike skills, making them more useful and relevant